William’s fears for troubled Prince Harry

 “I will not be bullied into playing the game that killed my mum,” he states, referring to Princess Diana’s 1997 crash as her car was pursued by paparazzi.

-The interview was filmed during the Harry and Meghan’s recent tour of South Africa with their five-month-old son, Archie.
+The interview was filmed during the Harry and Meghan’s 2019 tour of South Africa, with their five-month-old son, Archie.